groovedrm/gosandbox/README.md

 	* From there, perform a fetch on my Github repo and was able to sync
 	* Changes to/from master should be accessible by simply fetching again
 	* TRYING CHANGE
+	* So, then, when syncing back and forth, use git pull to sync down the master